Florence in One Day: Detailed Itinerary for First Visit (+Map & Tips)

 Florence Duomo complex: the Cathedral, the Bell Tower, and the Baptistery

-Good to know: You can visit the Cathedral itself free of charge, but be prepared to queue for a while.
-In all honestly, apart for the dome, the interior is not that impressive on the inside and you may find that it’s not worth the time to queue just for that… But if you climb the dome, the entrance/exit is inside the cathedral, so you can see the interior at the same time.
-And since you have to book timed tickets for the dome, you don’t waste time and it’s much easier to plan your day.
+Good to know: You can visit the Cathedral itself free of charge, but be prepared to queue.
+In all honesty, apart from the dome, the interior is not that impressive on the inside, and you may find that it’s not worth the time to queue just for that… But if you climb the dome, the entrance/exit is inside the cathedral, so you can see the interior at the same time.
+And since you have to book timed tickets for the dome, you don’t waste time, and it’s much easier to plan your day.

 And if you don’t want to do any climbing, visit the Baptistery of St. John and Santa Reparata archaeological site under the cathedral.
 The latter has a separate entrance and hardly any queue, so you get to see the interior of the Duomo at the same time as well.
 These two sites also require a ticket.

-TIP: The best option is this all-in ticket.
-This ticket is valid for 72 hours and includes Giotto’s Bell Tower, Opera del Duomo Museum, Santa Reparata, the Baptistery, and the timed entry for the Brunelleschi Dome climb.
+TIP: The best option is the all-in ticket, which includes Giotto’s Bell Tower, Opera del Duomo Museum, Santa Reparata, the Baptistery, and the timed entry for the Brunelleschi Dome climb.

 Good to know: On Sundays, the Cathedral is closed for visits, and the dome climb is only possible in the afternoon.
 If you visit on a Sunday, you can either opt for Giotto’s Bell Tower and other sights indicated above or rearrange the itinerary and do the dome climb later.
 You can see all the opening times here.

-Our experience: We visited Florence Duomo (including the climb) and Michelangelo’s David with this VIP tour.
-It offers something unique that other tours don’t – a visit to the terraces of the Duomo.
-While not a must, this definitely made our trip more special.
+Our experience: We visited Florence Duomo (including the Dome climb) and Michelangelo’s David on this VIP tour.
+It offers access to the terraces of the Duomo, which are not accessible to the general public.
+While not a must, this made our trip more special.
 In addition, we got a separate ticket for Giotto’s tower and the Baptistery, which was well worth it as well.

 View from the top of Duomo dome